‘Fancy a Dander?‘ …. is the most current photographic exhibition by West Belfast photographer Sean Allen.

 The photographs encompass the genres of Street Photography, Social Documentary and Press Photography at their most authentic.
 Influenced by photographers such as Robert Doisneau, Bert Hardy and Don Mc Cullin Sean captures, in gritty black and white images, the humour, geniality and rawness of a working-class community whose sense of humanity prevails through troubled times.

-Sean is currently working on his first book Fancy a Dander 1 which will include images from this exhibition and is due to be published in the Spring of 2018.
+Sean is currently working on his first book Fancy a Dander 1 which will include images from this exhibition among other images from his collection and is due to be published in Autumn 2019.

 “There is one thing the photograph must contain, the humanity of the moment.”